-- (i) Budgeted revenue Revenue is derived based on the 9 production lines, capacity of production of 12,000 gloves per line per hours, 24 hours per day and with the 98% capital efficiency of the factory production over the 5 years period; - (ii) Budgeted gross margin Gross margin is based on historical margin achieved and management target margin of 40% probable to be achieved; - (iii) Growth rates Based on the number of production lines, capital efficiency of the factory production, pricing per gloves and the market pricing of gloves; and - (iv) Pre-tax discount rate Discount rate of 5.0% represents the weighted average cost of capital of the CGU.
+- (i) Budgeted revenue Revenue is derived based on the 9 production lines, capacity of production of 11,222 gloves per line per hour, 19.91 hours per day and with the 97% capital efficiency of the factory production over the 5 years; - (ii) Budgeted gross margin Gross margin is based on historical margin achieved and management target margin of 32%, which is probable to be achieved; - (iii) Growth rates -The growth rate is 2.45% per annum based on Malaysia Consumer Price Index; and - (iv) Pre-tax discount rate Discount rate of 6.9% represents the cost of capital of the CGU.

-The value assigned to the key assumptions which represents directors' assessment of future production lines, pricing mechanism, target margin and the market pricing of rubber gloves based on both external sources and internal sources.
+The value assigned to the key assumptions which represents directors' assessment of future production lines, pricing mechanism, target margin and the market pricing of rubber gloves based on both external and internal sources.